zipwireapp/zipwireapp/copyright/index.md

 **By email**: [report@zipwire.io](mailto:report@zipwire.io)

-**By mail**: Zipwire, LLC
+**By mail**: Evoq Limited
 2045 W Grand Ave Ste B, PMB 53289
 ATTN: David H. Hansson
 Chicago, IL 60612 USA

-**This policy and process applies to any product created and owned by Zipwire, LLC.
+**This policy and process applies to any product created and owned by Evoq Limited.
 That includes Zipwire (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.*